eXascaleInfolab/TSM-Bench/README.md

 	sh setup_all.sh
 	```
 ___

+## Experiments
-##  Data Loading
+###  Data Loading Performance

-- **[Table 3: Loading Performance]** Evaluate data loading to all systems (all systems have to be running), the results will be printed after the loading is done for each system
+- To reproduce the data loading times of all systems (column 1 of Table 3):

 	```bash
 	cd systems
 	sh load_all.sh
 	```

-___
+- Note:  All systems need to be running before executing the query (column 2 of Table 3).

-## Storage Performance
+### Storage Performance

-- **[Table 3: Storage Performance]** The storage performance of a system could be accessed as follows
+- To reproduce the storage performance of a given system:
 	```bash
 	cd systems/{system}
 	sh compression.sh
 	```

-___
+- Note: {system} needs to replaced with the name of the system

-## Query Execution [Query, Vary & Plot]
+## Query Execution

 - Each of the systems has a dedicated subfolder under `systems` folder.
-Queries for all systems could be queried as followed from the main directory
+Queries for all systems could be queried as follows from the main directory

 	```bash
 	python3 run_eval.py [args]
 	```

-The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them
+- Note: The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them

-### Arguments
+- **Arguments**: [args] should be replaced with the name of the system, query, and dataset:

 | --system | --queries | --datasets |
 | ------ | ------ | ------ |
 | clickhouse | q1 (selection) | d1 |